Dewlyn Nonprofit Services

 4. LICENSE AND RE-USE: Upon receipt of the final grant proposal and conclusion of this Agreement, CLIENT shall have unrestricted use of the grant proposal and may republish multiple copies in whole or in part for grant-seeking purposes.
 CONSULTANT may also republish copies of the proposal in whole or in part for commercial, training or educational use, provided that CONSULTANT removes any and all of CLIENT’s identifying information before use.

-5. GUARANTEES: CONSULTANT shall use all available resources at CONSULTANT’s disposal to perform services as agreed.
+5. GUARANTEES: CONSULTANT shall use all available resources at CONSULTANT’s disposal to perform services as agreed, and this includes AI assistive technology in the research and writing of the proposal.
 CLIENT agrees to provide CONSULTANT with access to all available organization resources, reports, and financial data to support CONSULTANT’s efforts to complete this service request.
 However, CONSULTANT does not promise and does not guarantee that CLIENT will receive a funding award even after both party’s best efforts.
 Payment for services rendered is due even if CLIENT does not submit the proposal or does not receive a grant.
 It is important to note that grant proposals and applications succeed or fail for several reasons, most of which are out of any grant writer’s control.
 Among these are: (1) the strength of the project, it’s feasibility, and whether it meets a clear community need and is well planned; (2) how well the project fits the funder’s interests; (3) the nonprofit’s reputation, track record and financial history; (4) relationships regarding how well the funder knows and trusts the nonprofit’s board and staff; (5) competition, regarding how many other requests the funder has received and from whom; (6) funds and timing, how much money the funder has available in the funding cycle; and, (7) the state of the economy and the funder’s finances – whether they have assets that are growing or shrinking.

 6. DEFAULT: All parties agree that default of this agreement happens when one or both parties fail to keep their covenant under the Agreement.
 Should CONSULTANT default under this agreement, CLIENT shall be entitled to an immediate remedy (i.e. correction of default).
 CLIENT shall notify CONSULTANT of default within 5 business days of the occurrence of any default.
 CONSULTANT shall have 5 business days after receiving notice from CLIENT to cure the default.
 Should CONSULTANT fail to correct the default within 5 business days, CLIENT shall be entitled to a reimbursement of money paid for that service, and this Agreement shall terminate with no further obligation from either party.Should CLIENT default under this agreement, CONSULTANT shall notify CLIENT of default within 5 business days of the occurrence of the default.
 CLIENT shall have 5 business days to correct the default, during which time, all services will cease.
 Should CLIENT fail to correct the default within 5 business days, CONSULTANT may terminate this agreement and discontinue services altogether.
 Additionally, if CLIENT default is not remedied within 5 business days of notice, there shall be no refunds of money paid or other obligations due from CONSULTANT.
 Should CLIENT default on payments due after services have already been rendered, all remaining payments owed to CONSULTANT shall be due within 5 business days.